 Goose Creek exemplifies the biological diversity of the Klamath/Siskiyou region.
 Its floral diversity supports a rich assemblage of mammals, birds, reptiles and fish including black bear, mountain lion, wolverine, northern spotted owl, endangered Del Norte salamander and tailed frog, chinook salmon, steelhead trout and coastal cutthroat trout.
 While the lower reach of the creek has high quality rearing habitat for salmonids, the upper reach is inaccessible to them and supports instead an abundance of resident fish.

-The property follows Goose Creek from its origin in a spring in Red Mountain Meadows at elevation 4,000 feet.
-For seventeen miles Goose Creek rushes and meanders through a steep valley on Simpson property, entering Forest Service land at a point 2.5 miles from the confluence of Goose Creek with the South Fork Smith River at elevation 840 feet.
+Goose Creek originates from a spring in Red Mountain Meadows at elevation 4,000 feet.
+For seventeen miles Goose Creek rushes and meanders through a steep valley and meets the confluence with the South Fork Smith River at elevation 840 feet.
 Over this entire reach, Goose Creek is a National Wild and Scenic River (as are the Smith and all its main tributaries).
-This designation protects Goose Creek from federal actions but has no impact on private land use.

-The recreation potential for Goose Creek is good for fishing, backcountry camping, and mountain biking.
-Despite private property and access difficulties, kayakers paddle two reaches of Goose Creek in order to experience the technical whitewater and wilderness-like setting.
+The Goose Creek watershed is good for fishing, backcountry camping, and mountain biking.
+Despite access difficulties, kayakers paddle two reaches of Goose Creek in order to experience the technical whitewater and wilderness-like setting.